margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for peers from Norfolk Academy
 * Grateful for Hutner's work on the book box
 * Grateful for the practitioner's family
-* Grateufl for the women behind the election
+* Grateful for the women behind the election
 * Grateful for the perspective of the other side of the country
 * Grateful for the colors weaving through the country in all we do every day
 * Grateful for strength and balance expressed through womanhood